HwWobbe/WipHww/README.md

 # WipHww
-* consider extending use of ...fast.
+* consider extending use of ...fast.io

 # 2020.5